 - Bake the bread until it reaches an internal temperature of about 205-210 degrees.

 ***** IMPORTANT NOTE *****

-This recipe contains about 12 tablespoons of psyllium powder.
 Psyllium is an absorbent fiber.
 If one doesn’t drink enough water while taking psyllium, it will absorb water from the body.
-No one wants to get a bowl obstruction, but everyone likes to be regular, right?
+No one wants to get a bowel obstruction, but everyone likes to be regular, right?
 Drink a glass of water with the serving of bread and be a happy camper!

 - 3 ounces Bob’s Red Mill Golden Flax Meal

 - 1 1/2 tablespoons baking powder

 - 8 ounces egg whites (226.80 g)

 - 3 ounces vinegar (85 g)

 - If you have't read the post, go back and read it.
 I include some important tips on how to make the bread as well as a caution.
 Use a digital kitchen scale to measure the ingredients by WEIGHT, not volume.

 - Preheat the oven to 350 degrees F. Spray a 8×4 inch metal loaf pan with baking spray.
 Heat a kettle of water to a boil.
 Grind the golden flax meal in a coffee grinder to make sure it is very fine.